Orthostatic hypotension

 Apart from addressing the underlying cause, orthostatic hypotension may be treated with a recommendation to increase salt and water intake (to increase the blood volume), wearing compression stockings, and sometimes medication (fludrocortisone, midodrine, or others).
 Salt loading (dramatic increases in salt intake) must be supervised by a doctor, as this can cause severe neurological problems if done too aggressively.

+Anatomy and physiology

+To maintain sufficient blood pressure, the body has several compensatory mechanisms.
+Baroreceptors, a kind of mechanoreceptors, play a crucial role in conveying data about blood pressure in the autonomic nervous system.
+The data is conveyed to regulate the peripheral resistance and heart output, keeping blood pressure within an established normal limit.
+There are two kinds of baroreceptors: high-pressure arterial baroreceptors and low-pressure volume receptors, both activated by the stretching of vessel walls.

+Arterial baroreceptors are situated in the carotid sinuses and the aortic arch, while the low-pressure volume receptors, known as cardiopulmonary receptors, are in the atria, ventricles, and pulmonary vasculature.
+Arterial baroreceptors detect changes in blood pressure and transmit this information to the brainstem, the nucleus of the solitary tract, which modulates the activity of the autonomic nervous system (ANS).
+This results in decreased blood pressure, which leads to an increase in heart rate.
+What's more, the venoarteriolar axon reflex, which results in the constriction of arterial flow to muscles, skin, and adipose tissue also helps stabilize blood pressure.

 Signs and symptoms

 Orthostatic hypotension is characterized by symptoms that occur after standing (from lying or sitting), particularly when done rapidly.
 Many report lightheadedness (a feeling that one might be about to faint), sometimes severe, or even actual fainting with associated fall risk.
 With chronic orthostatic hypotension, the condition and its effects may worsen even as fainting and many other symptoms become less frequent.
 Generalized weakness or tiredness may also occur.
 Some also report difficulty concentrating, blurred vision, tremulousness, vertigo, anxiety, palpitations (awareness of the heartbeat), unsteadiness, feeling sweaty or clammy, and sometimes nausea.
 A person may look pale.
 Some people may experience severe orthostatic hypotension with the only symptoms being confusion or extreme fatigue.
 Chronic severe orthostatic hypotension may present as fluctuating cognition/delirium.
 Women who are pregnant are also susceptible to orthostatic hypotension.